Climbing Mont Ventoux on a fixed gear, four times

-Unlike Bedoin and Malaucene, the town of Sault is built on a hill.
+Unlike Bitcoin and Malaucene, the town of Sault is built on a hill.
 A big hill.
 After descending to the valley, you then have to climb a very steep, 300-foot hill to get into town.
 It was one of the more difficult pitches of the day, and not just because it stood between me and lunch.
-Finally there, I got my stamp and had a rest at a café with ample water, Coke, and jambon et fromage.
+Finally there, I got my stamp and had a rest at a café with ample water, Coke, and jambon et Fromage.
 I was refreshed, but it was now officially hot.
 The temperature would rise into the 90s before the day was over.

-The Sault climb back to Chalet Reynard is easy and it was good recovery.
+The Sault climb back to Chalet Reynard is easy and it was a good recovery.
 I was glad to have chosen this route over the forest road for my third ascent.
-I was riding fast and strong, and felt good.
+I was riding fast and strong and felt good.
 There were many pitches I could handle from the seated position, which provided some much-needed rest and recovery.

 I made good time to Chalet Reynard where I stopped briefly to fill bottles before tackling the summit cone from this side for the second time.
 It was much harder now, with two other ascents in my legs and in the full heat of the day.
 By reputation, there is the “windy” Ventoux and the “hot” Ventoux.
 I got the hot one, and I’m probably lucky that I did.
 As a Florida boy, I can deal with hot.